 - Welcome Dinner at the Old Wharf Restaurant

 Meeting Point: Foyer of the Lenna of Hobart at 12.45pm

 All participants are kindly requested to make their own way to our heritage hotel, a 19th-century sandstone mansion, which is in the historic area of Battery Point and a short stroll from Salamanca Place’s Georgian warehouses that now house galleries and boutiques.
-Check-in time at the Lenna of Hobart is 2.00pm (you will be able to store your luggage if arriving on the day).

 If arriving in the morning, there will be some time at leisure to explore Hobart’s colourful Saturday Salamanca Market.
 Located on the Hobart waterfront, the market is an eclectic mix of more than 300 stallholders.
 You can buy some locally produced fare for lunch, or dine in a nearby café, and it’s a great place to meet the artisans, watch buskers and soak up the atmosphere while you browse stalls with jewellery, handcrafted timber items, vintage collectables, pottery, plants and flowers.